-Right now military dramas are a hot commodity in the TV world.
-So we thought that it’s time to check which are the best modern-day military series that are either still currently airing or that have finished their run fairly recently.
+Military dramas have long been a hot commodity in the TV world.
+So we thought that it’s time to count down the best military series that there is.

-Alright, now that that disclaimer is out of the way, let’s march on and find out which TV series made this best military TV show list.
+Alright, now that that disclaimer is out of the way, let’s march on and find out which TV series made this list of the best military TV shows.

 Strike Back, Sky One/Cinemax (2010 – 2020)